SEND and Inclusion Transformation

 The demand for Education, Health, and Care (EHC) assessments has risen sharply in recent years, especially after Covid-19, leading to longer waiting times.
 To address this, we’re focusing on both short-term and long-term improvements as part of the SEND and Inclusion Transformation Programme.

-In the short term, we’ve brought in 25 additional educational psychologists to help process more assessments each month.
-At the same time, we’re introducing new technology to reduce manual tasks, automate workflows, and improve case management.
-This will make the process faster and more efficient.
+In the short term, we’ve brought in temporary educational psychologists through our partnership with Liquid Personnel to help process more assessments each month and temporary plan writers to assist with the demand.
+This contract, initiated in August 2024, has allowed us to complete approximately 100 more assessments each month.
+In March 2025, the contract was extended to June 2025, with a target of completing 300 more plans by the end of June.
+At the same time, we have introduced new technology to reduce manual tasks, automate workflows, and improve case management, making the process faster and more efficient.

 We know that every child waiting for an assessment has special educational needs and therefore additional vulnerabilities.
 To help with this, we will prioritise assessments based on things like: